 What is the impact of this project?

-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing access to the Pediatric Brain Tumor Atlas.

-St. Jude Children's Hospital
+St. Jude Children's Research Hospital

-Jessica Fleming, Ohio State University Wexner Medical Center
+The Ohio State University

 Ependymomas arise from ependymal cells that line the ventricles and passageways in the brain and the center of the spinal cord.
 Ependymal cells produce cerebrospinal fluid (CSF).
 These tumors are classified as supratentorial or infratentorial.
-In children, most ependymomas are infratentorial tumo
+In children, most ependymomas are infratentorial tumors

 A presumptive diagnosis of DIPG based on classic imaging features, in the absence of a histologic diagnosis, has been routinely employed.
 Increasingly however, histologic confirmation is obtained for both entry into research studies and molecular characterization of the tumor.
 New approaches with